-Between 2003 and 2016, the City installed \$8.7 million of reclaimed water system infrastructure, installed in eight phases.
+Between 2003 and 2016, the City installed \$8.7 reclaimed water of infrastructure, installed in eight phases.
 The reclaimed water system has a re-pump station adequate to serve the barrier island and future infrastructure in the south-east service area, as well as approximately 20 miles of transmission and distribution pipes, ranging from four to 36 inches.
 The current reclaimed water capacity is 3.0 MGD, and the average daily flow is 2.29 MGD.
-The City intends to expand the
+The City intends to expand the reclaimed water system to comply with the South Florida Water Management District (SFWMD) water use permit and FDEP Ocean Outfall Legislation.